Authorization

 });

-If you want to allow unauthenticated users to be authorized to see restify routes, you can nullify the $user
+If you want to allow unauthenticated users to be authorized to see the restify routes, you can nullify the $user

 :